rlinlen/line-bot-lambda-oneclick/README.md

 - Makes function code updates faster
 - Allows sharing dependencies across multiple functions

+## S3 Bucket Options

+You have two options for the S3 bucket used to store files uploaded through the Line Bot:

+1. **Create a new bucket**: By default, the stack will create a new S3 bucket with appropriate security settings.
+2. **Use an existing bucket**: You can specify an existing bucket name using the CDK context parameter `bucket_name`.

+When using an existing bucket, make sure it has appropriate permissions and security settings.

 ## Customization

 To customize the bot's behavior, modify the `lambda/app.py` file.
-The current implementation is a simple echo bot that replies with the received message.
+The current implementation is a simple echo bot that replies with the received message and handles file uploads.

 ## Cleanup